AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-6.md

 Create a new PHP file in the `App/views` and name it `home.view.php`.

-Lets construct it fromt eh top...
+Lets construct it from the top...

 First update the DocBlock...